Azure/Copilot-For-Security/Plugins/Community Based Plugins/Microsoft Defender XDR Custom Plugin Scenarios/MDE Attack Surface Reduction (ASR)/Readme.md

 # Copilot for Security Plugin: MDE Attack Surface Reduction (ASR)

-### **This KQL plugin enables SOC analysts and engineers to get insights about ASR rules in their environment based on the Defender for Endpoint DeviceEvents table..**
+### **This KQL plugin enables SOC analysts and engineers to get insights about ASR rules in their environment based on the Defender for Endpoint DeviceEvents table.**

 ### Pre-requisites